The how-to manual for personalization on your website; benefits, challenges, and use-cases included.

 Two people visit your online bakery.
 Let’s call them Mr. X and Mr. Y. As soon as they come to your site they are greeted with two different lists of offerings – Mr. X is shown a list of your best cakes, while Mr. Y is shown a list of your newly introduced category of cookies.
 You then test the behavior of your visitors – whether they browse through their respectively shown categories and make a purchase or exit.
 You note the results to attribute the effectiveness of your strategic plans.

-In contrast, while A/B testing, you would say, experiment with two different variations of the cakes on your homepage hoping your visitors would be interested in one or the other.
+In contrast, while A/B testing, you would experiment with two different variations of the cakes on your homepage hoping your visitors would be interested in one or the other.
 Notice that while A/B testing, we’re completely disregarding the user’s past journey or behavior with the site.

 Here, we note that while personalization helps you focus on offering products on the basis of your visitor’s previous interaction with your website, A/B testing, can mis-serve one or both results.
-The chances of your visitors buying your products are higher when they’re recommended items which are relevant to them, than randomly persuading them to engage with something they’re not interested in.
+The chances of your visitors buying your products are higher when they’re recommended items which are relevant to them, rather than randomly persuading them to engage with something they’re not interested in.

 But there’s a catch!

 While both personalization and A/B testing are fundamentally different, they complement each other quite well.
 One can very well use A/B testing to test macro changes (website level changes which impact all visitors equally) on the site and focus on last mile experience using personalization (based on user personas).
-Things like CTA size and the copy can be A/B tested while which products should be shown and what messaging should be used can be personalized based the end visitor and their preferences.
+Things like CTA size and the copy can be A/B tested while which products should be shown and what messaging should be used can be personalized based on the visitor and their preferences.

 If you do not test and verify your thought-of personalization plans before deploying them across your platform in the hope of increasing conversions, all the work done in the process gets wasted.
 In a nutshell, without A/B testing, you’re basically firing arrows in the dark hoping they’d hit the target – with no surety of course.